 Familiar Microsoft Excel

-With your Systems2win templates, you can use everything you already know about familiar Microsoft Word and Excel
+Use everything you know about familiar Word and Excel

-Perhaps link to related documents — maybe the Operational Definitions template,
+Perhaps link to your Operational Definitions template (Op_Def.xlsx)

 6) Define your symbols (optional)